2025-present · Doorpass

 So I designed the app through several iterations around one principle: handle the complexity earlier so the door moment can be calm.
 The access should be unambiguous, the unlock action obvious, the feedback immediate.
 Security has to be present without becoming airport theater.
 Access is bound to the right person and device, the app confirms at the door, and everything gets logged, but the user-facing moment stays simple: yes, this is the property; yes, I have access; yes, the lock is responding.
 The best version of that screen is reassuring rather than impressive.

 Doorpass is app-enabled hardware, which means the clean product diagram eventually runs into real doors, real locks, real phones, and real agents in a hurry.
 There's a specific humility required in hardware-adjacent software: a flow can look perfect in Figma and still lose to a sleeping lock, a dead spot, or a homeowner who doesn't want a science project attached to their house.
 So installation, lock state, connectivity, and recovery were treated as core product problems, and the app had to support setup, access, and recovery as thoroughly as the happy path.
-Underneath the screens, I built a design system that could absorb property states, access states, installation flows, empty states, and hardware errors without turning every new condition into a one-off.

 Selected Doorpass app screens.